seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 81. **RETIRED at `2026-09-28-a` by the owner's decision of 24.09.2026** — the first line carries nothing about an earlier answer (§2, item 64).
-82. **The own-move line ends with the book's concentration** (§2): rows per side, and how many of them `residual7` classes `market`, counted from the rows this answer published.
+82. **The own-move line ends with the book's concentration** (§2): rows per side, and how many of them `residual7` classes `market`, counted from the rows this answer published — and under a stress word it is not printed and `# BTC` carries the conditional book (item 103).
+    **Corrected in place at `2026-09-30-a`:** under a stress word it read 0/0 by construction.
 83. **Every outside-list setup stands on the day's own extremes and every short stands on a FALLING day** (§3B): entry the frozen price, invalidation the entry-side extreme, target the opposite one, each read from the payload row, the stop printed with the coin's own